onyx101/CharsetChecker/README.md

 The purpose of this application is to read in files and validate the correct charset.
 At the moment only UTF-8 is supported.

-For every error it's line and location is printed out.
+For every error its line and location is printed out.
 This is mainly used for checking XML files, which normally have to be encoded in UTF-8.

 ## Usage